 Nakaoka Shintaro Museum

-The museum of Nakaoka Shintaro, a loyalist who joined forces with Sakamoto Ryoma to realize the Meiji Restoration.
-Nakaoka Shintaro, a native of Kitagawa Village, was infulential in educating the local farmers about yuzu cultivation as the village headman at the age of 20.
-At the age of 24, he joined Tosa Kinno-to and fled the domain to dedicate his life traveling throughout Japan in support of the Meiji Restoration.
+This museum is dedicated to Nakaoka Shintaro, a loyalist who joined forces with Sakamoto Ryoma to realize the Meiji Restoration.
+Nakaoka Shintaro, a native of Kitagawa Village, was influential in educating the local farmers about yuzu cultivation as the village headman at the age of 20.
+At the age of 24, he joined Tosa Kinno-to and fled the domain to dedicate his life to traveling throughout Japan in support of the Meiji Restoration.

 This museum tells the story of Shintaro's 30 years of history.

-The mountainous 'yuzu village' that once propsered with Yanase CedarUmaji is a small village surrounded by mountains reaching as tall at 1,000 meters.
+The mountainside "yuzu village" that once prospered with Yanase cedarUmaji is a small village surrounded by mountains reaching as tall as 1,000 meters (3,280 ft.).

-There grows Yanase Cedar, the prefectural tree, which is said to have been a prominent resource of the Tosa Clan in feudal times.
+Yanase Cedar, the prefectural tree, grows here and is said to have been a prominent resource of the Tosa Clan in feudal times.

-Also known as the village of yuzu, local products such as Yuzu no Mura (yuzu ponzu sauce) and Gokkun Umajimura (yuzu and honey beverage), are sold not only in Kochi but have also spread to the Tokyo area.
+Also known as the village of yuzu, local products such as Yuzu no Mura (a yuzu ponzu sauce) and Gokkun Umajimura (a yuzu and honey beverage), are sold not only in Kochi but have also spread to the Tokyo area.

-The landmark accomodation of the area, Umaji Onsen (hot spring), attracts many guests every year with cuisine that can only be enjoyed there and the highly reputed hot spring known for its beautifying effects on the skin.
+The best-known lodging facility in the area, Umaji Onsen (hot spring), attracts many guests every year with local cuisine unique to the region and the highly reputed hot spring known for its beautifying effects on the skin.